-Shortly following his father’s death, my acquaintance set up his consultancy explicitly to help businesses improve and eliminate stress from the workplace.
+Shortly following his father’s death, my acquaintance set up his consultancy.
+It was set up to explicitly help businesses improve and eliminate stress from the workplace.
 A worthy and much-needed intervention.
-However, he was having problems engaging with businesses who sorely needed his services and he couldn’t understand how they just couldn’t see how he could help.
+However, he was having problems engaging with businesses who sorely needed his services.
+He couldn’t understand how they just couldn’t see how he could help.

 I’ve seen many people in similar situations who desperately want to make a difference.
-They always have a good cause or they have identified a valid problem to solve yet they still find it difficult for people to hear them, much less engage their services.
+They always have a good cause.
+They have identified a valid problem to solve yet they still find it difficult for people to hear them, much less engage their services.

-If you feel passionate about achieving your goals, mostly you are a step ahead because passion can fuel your progress and enthuse others to help you.
-Depending on what drives your passion, you might actually be stuck in a negative emotion which contaminates everything you think, says or does.
+If you feel passionate about achieving your goals, mostly you are a step ahead.
+Passion can fuel your progress and enthuse others to help you.
+Depending on what drives your passion, you might actually be stuck in a negative emotion which contaminates everything you think, say or do.

-When you are driven by a negative emotion, or a desperation to right past wrongs, even with the best intentions you may be coming from a place of judgment.
-So when you interact with others who may be making the same mistakes, on a level they are feeling judged and this creates a barrier to real engagement.
-There is nothing wrong with helping solve problems which have created negative emotions, in fact, that’s the fuel that most frequently powers big action.
+When you are driven by negative emotion, or desperation to right past wrongs: Even with the best intentions you may be coming from a place of judgment.
+You interact with others who may be making the same mistakes.
+But because of your passion, on a level they are feeling judged.
+This creates a barrier to real engagement.
+There is nothing wrong with helping solve problems which have created negative emotions.
+In fact, that’s the fuel that most frequently powers big action.
 Real power and therefore effective action comes when you are at peace with yourself and your actions are powered by love, not anger or fear.